 Choose Sperm Donor

-Sperm donor profiles include a range of detailed options.
-Aside from characteristics such as height, weight, blood type, ethnicity, hair and eye colour, profiles also include baby photos, family history, hobbies, voice type, personality, and education.
-You will also be presented with the Staff Impression, which is our description of the donor.
+Our donor profiles include a range of detailed information.
+Apart from physical attributes such as height, weight, blood type, ethnicity, hair and eye colour, profiles also include baby photos, family history, hobbies, personality, and education.
+You can also read a description of how our staff have experienced the donor when he's come in for his appointments with us.

-Register for a free account to receive full access to all profiles.
+Create a free account to get full access to all profiles.

 All European Sperm Bank sperm donors undergo a personality test.
 This helps ensure that you get a more in-depth image of the person behind the sperm donation.
 Our personality test is developed by Dr Keirsey and describes four distinct personality types: Artisan, Guardian, Idealist, and Rational.